About Our Farm

 Juanita was a Cherry Hill native, Cherry Hill Development Corporation Board Member, grandmother and avid home gardener whose dream for the community in 2010 started the Cherry Hill Urban Garden.
-She is very interested in eating healthy, living healthy and community service, and continues to lead the food security movement in Cherry Hill.
-One can typically find Juanita at the garden most mornings chipping away at all sorts of projects or cruising Cherry Hill’s usual spots in her new truck looking for any idle hands to put to work.
+She was very interested in eating and living healthy, community service, and the food security movement in Cherry Hill.

 Farmer Profile: David “Frog”

 David “Frog” – Cherry Hill native, youngest of twelve, community volunteer, and Juanita’s right hand man.
-Frog started volunteering alongside Juanita in 2012 with relatively no experience and over two years has become an invaluable team member, and most importantly an invested community member.
+Frog started volunteering alongside Juanita in 2012 with relatively no experience and over two years became an invaluable team member, and most importantly an invested community member.
 He’s very glad his interest in the garden has kept him busy.
-Find him with Juanita at the garden most mornings.

 Where We Grow